UhhhAaron/SaladBind/internal/README.md

 | Monero  | RandomX | ✅ | DAG not required
 | Raptoreum | Ghostrider | ✅ | DAG not required

-*Zcash or Zelhash is not enabled in SaladBind because it hasn't been tested yet™️, to enable it, change the supported algorithm in compatible miner at miners.json if you wish to use it (Only Prohashing pool is supported)
+*Zcash or Zelhash is not enabled in SaladBind because it hasn't been tested yet™️, to enable it, change the supported algorithm in compatible miner at miners.json if you wish to use it.
+(Only Nicehash pool is supported.)

 ## Announcement.json
-If your going to make your own announcement, increment the number in "number" by 1, It not that important :)
+If your going to make your own announcement, increment the number in "number" by 1, It not that important. :)

+*You can put anything in the number value, like `"number": "UhhAaron/SaladBind - Issued 1"` but it will show `Annoucement - No.UhhAaron/SaladBind - Issued 1`.*

 ![image](https://user-images.githubusercontent.com/93124920/191002509-8ec5dca1-c722-498d-86c6-efcaae099c89.png)

 ### Tip
-* When writing announcements, it is recommended that you don't use [emoji](https://en.wikipedia.org/wiki/Emoji) 🔧📜🛠️⚠️🎉✅🐛🩹 (or at least don't overuse it, as some OS don't support emoji or have certain emoji.)
+* When writing announcements, it is recommended that you don't use [emoji](https://en.wikipedia.org/wiki/Emoji) 🔧📜🛠️⚠️🎉✅🐛🩹, or at least don't overuse it as some OS don't support emoji or have certain emoji.)

-* When editing a JSON file, it is recommended that you use IDE or a JSON Validator
+* When editing a JSON file, it is recommended that you use IDE or a JSON Validator.

 Invalid JSON (Trailing comma)
 ```json